 Depending on level of experience with coding coming in, some online pre-work may be required.
-Upon acceptance into the program, we will provide additional information on how to prepare.
+During the application process we will provide additional information on how to prepare.

 Feel free to check out our learn to code sessions for more information and support.